Clyde Wright: Early life

-Amateur career
+College career

-Wright was a star pitcher at Carson-Newman College, whom he helped pitch to the 1965 NAIA Baseball World Series title.
-During that World Series, Wright struck out 22 batters in one game—to date, an NAIA World Series record.
+Wright was a star pitcher at Carson-Newman, whom he helped pitch to the 1965 NAIA Baseball World Series title.
+Wright was the Most Valuable Player in that tournament, which the Eagles won in a best of five-game series, 3–2, over Nebraska-Omaha.
+During that World Series, Wright struck out 22 batters in one game—to date an NAIA World Series record.
+He also holds the records for strikeouts in the NAIA championship tournament (37, tied with Ray Washburn) and innings pitched in a single tournament game (13).